pathfindertools/connectivity-site/content/pages/index.md

       [standardized for HTTP/2](https://www.rfc-editor.org/rfc/rfc8441).

-      After an HTTP-based "Upgrade request", the browser gains access to the underlying TCP connection.
+      After an HTTP-based ["Upgrade request"](upgrade-request), the browser gains access to the underlying TCP connection.
     cards:
       - cardType: basic
-        headline: WebSocket Upgrade
+        headline: ➤ WebSocket Upgrade
         text: >
           The browser first establishes the TCP connection and sends an HTTP request.